Have you ever considered becoming an election judge?

 - able to speak, read and write English

 All Election Judges are required to complete training, per the Illinois Election Code.
-For the safety of Election Judges and staff, the Board is offering training online for the 2022 General Election.
+For the safety of Election Judges and staff, the Board is offering training online for the 2022 & 2023 General Elections.
 Election Judges who have been assigned to a precinct will receive notification via email when the online training is available.

 Election Judge pay will be $230 for each Judge who completes the online training and serves successfully on Election Day.